How to Become a Notary Public in NY State: Step-by-Step Guide 2023

 Understanding the Role of a Notary Public

 A notary public serves as an impartial witness in the legal system, performing essential duties to maintain the integrity of document execution.
-They authenticate signatures by ensuring the signer is who they claim to be and willing to sign without duress.
+They authenticate signatures by ensuring the signer is who they claim to be and is willing to sign without duress.
 To prevent fraud in legal and financial transactions, they screen signers for identity verification.

 They administer oaths and affirmations to validate the truthfulness of statements in affidavits or depositions.
 This responsibility supports justice by requiring honesty.
 Additionally, they certify copies of documents, adding a layer of confidence to their authenticity.